ydaniels/drf-django-flexible-subscriptions/README.rst

 .. code-block:: python

+    #Create SubscriptionPlan and PlanCost from django admin
+    #A user is added to the group on subscription plan after subscription is activated.
+    #SubscriptionPlan features field can be json of dict e.g {"can_send_message": true } that can be accessed
+    #directly from the subscription plan obj subscription_obj.can_send_message

     #you can subscribe user to a plan by
-    subscription = cost.setup_user_subscription(request.user, active=False, no_multipe_subscription=True)
+    subscription = cost.setup_user_subscription(request.user, active=False, no_multiple_subscription=True)

     #with active=False user subscription would not be activated immediately use active=True for otherwise

-    #no_multiple_sub prevents user from being subscribed to more than one plan at time previous plan will be removed
+    #no_multiple_subscription prevents user from being subscribed to more than one plan at time previous plan will be removed

     #After successful user payment you can activate_subscription by using subscription above from setup or